HPS masthead

 Decontamination and decommissioning (D&D) is an area demanding environmental health physicists.
 Those working in this area must have expertise in radiation surveys, pathway analyses, and laboratory analyses.
 They must also make critical decisions regarding decontamination levels necessary for the unrestricted release of radionuclides in former military and research facilities.

 Natural radioactivity can sometimes become hazardous to workers and the public.
-Concentration of radium scales in the petrochemical and phosphate (fertilizer) industries are examples.
+Concentrations of radium scales in the petrochemical and phosphate (fertilizer) industries are examples.
 Some groundwater sources contain high levels of radon and radium, which require protection of the public from higher radiation exposures.
 And radon, of course, is the most well-publicized of the natural radioactive hazards.
 Radon in homes has created work in the areas of instrumentation, testing protocols, analysis, radioepidemiology, mitigation, preconstruction evaluations, and regulation/guideline development.
+Read about careers in environmental health physics.

 How Do I Become a Health Physicist?